pancitAnton09/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-Python-/README.md

 ```

 ##### Comparison Among Tracks with the Same Key or Mode (Major vs. Minor)🎹
+###### We can notice that the Tracks with the Key of C# Major seems to be the most favored based on Total Streams.
+Followed by the Major Keys of D, G#, and G. It can also be noticed that the tracks  written in Major Keys are favored over their minor counterparts, with the exception of the Minor Keys of B, E, F#, and D#.
 ![image](https://github.com/user-attachments/assets/6112ee45-d486-4323-89fb-a26062e48109)

 * Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.